Open Banking and the Payment Services Directive II

-Open Banking is the name used by the financial industry when referring to new services allowing current account holders to share their financial information with, and make payments to, banks and other authorised organisations.
+Open Banking is the name used by financial services industry when referring to new services allowing payment account holders to share their financial information with, and make payments to, banks and other authorised organisations.
 This change was led by the UK’s Competition and Markets Authority (CMA) to bring more competition and innovation to the financial services industry.

-Open Banking uses a secure system which allows you to tell your bank directly that you’re agreeing to use a third party provider (TPP).
-When you’re registering with the TPP you’ll be directed to your account provider to give your agreement and you don’t need to share your Santander Connect Online Banking details with the TPP.
+Open Banking uses a secure system which allows you to tell your bank directly that you’re agreeing to use a regulated Third Party Provider (TPP).
+When you use the TPP to access your payment account you’ll be directed to your account provider to give your agreement.

 The important aspect of Open Banking is that it's up to you if you want to share your data.
 Open Banking gives the opportunity to share your information, but only if you expressly give your permission.

-The PSD changes mean that TPPs can (with your express permission) access information about accounts and make payments on your behalf.
-The accounts include any payment account customers can access online (such as current accounts, credit cards and some savings accounts).
-Some of these accounts can’t yet be accessed using the method introduced for Open Banking and so to access information some TPPs may ask for your Santander Connect Online Banking details.
+The PSD changes mean that TPPs can (with your express permission) access information about your accounts and make payments on your behalf.
+This includes any payment account you can access online (such as current accounts, credit cards and some savings accounts).

 Before you give consent for any TPP to access your accounts, it’s important that you understand the services they’re providing and how they’ll use your information, including if they’ll be sharing it with anyone.